 Sponsored Content from The University of Florida Department of Urban and Regional Planning

-The University of Florida Department of Urban and Regional Planning is highlighting two of our alumnae, Jennifer Krouchick and Lian Plass.
+The University of Florida Department of Urban and Regional Planning highlights two of our alumnae, Jennifer Krouchick and Lian Plass.
 These inspiring women elevate the planning profession and exemplify the exciting careers available to our graduates.
-Read on to see how two planners who earned their Master of Urban and Regional Planning degree from the University of Florida are shaping the future.
+Read on to see how two planners who earned their Master of Urban and Regional Planning degrees from the University of Florida are shaping the future.

 Jennifer Krouchick — planning for the future

 Jennifer has a background in banking and finance and first learned about planning through an environmental planning course.
-Jennifer enrolled in that course due to her interests in the environment and the financial impacts of sea level rise.
+Jennifer enrolled in that course due to her interest in the environment and the financial impacts of sea level rise.
 "A lot of different things came through my education that shifted my mindset and gave me a very well-rounded base of skills to take and see where that was going to take me."
 At NASA, Jennifer is involved in a process that encompasses all aspects of the planning field.
-As she puts it, "One of the things that's amazing about this job is that I get to be involved in a little bit of everything."
+She says, "One of the things that's amazing about this job is that I get to be involved in a little bit of everything."